BitMex is the leading crypto margin exchange with no other platform coming even close to their daily trading volumes and popularity.

 Currently eToro also offers margin trading and lets its users trade crypto currencies with up to 2 times leverage.

-All of this sets eToro as one of the better BitMex alternatives on the market right now.
+All of these sets eToro as one of the better BitMex competitors on the market right now.

 In case you want to learn more about eToro, here is a full eToro review.